 Joe Lawton, who worked at the State Fair for many years, noted that it was difficult to maintain the piano at the fair.
 The instrument was regularly tuned.
 However, storage was unheated and the piano was subjected to extremes of weather and moisture.
 Its uses dictated frequent moving and it was also loaned to area churches during the fair years.

 Moving a one-ton piano requires special equipment.
 Irv Griffin from Eagle River built a piano board for that use.
 Joe Lawton describes that Alaskan piano board.
 The bottom was lined with moose hide to protect the piano and moose hide straps came up from the bottom to secure the piano.

 Anxious to protect and restore this part of Palmer’s history, The Palmer Arts Council (PAC) purchased the piano in 2007 and has stored it since that time.
-Since then, the piano has been stored safely, but not serviced or used; currently, it resides in the basement of Non-Essentials in downtown Palmer.
-The piano is playable, but due to the years spent in non-climate-controlled spaces, it needs significant restoration work.
+For many years, the piano was stored safely in the basement of Non-Essentials in downtown Palmer, but not serviced or used.

 In 2022, with support from grants and donations, the PAC was able to get the piano moved out of storage and begin the restoration process.
 Technicians at Alaska Piano Services in Anchorage have completed the restoration and the piano will be returned to Palmer for a debut concert on June 17th, 2023.
 Read more about this event here.

 Hopefully this Palmer love story can continue for many years!